picocms/Pico/_docs/customization.md

 You can use different templates for different content files by specifying the `Template` meta header.
 Simply add e.g. `Template: blog-post` to a content file and Pico will use the `blog-post.twig` file in your theme folder to render the page.

 You don't have to create your own theme if Pico's default theme isn't sufficient for you, you can use one of the great themes third-party developers and designers created in the past.
-As with plugins, you can find themes in [our Wiki][WikiThemes].
+As with plugins, you can find themes in [our Wiki][WikiThemes] and here on [our website][OfficialThemes].

 ### Plugins

 #### Plugins for users

-Officially tested plugins can be found at [{{ site.github.url }}/customization/][OfficialPlugins], but there are many awesome third-party plugins out there!
+Officially tested plugins can be found at [{{ site.github.url }}/plugins/][OfficialPlugins], but there are many awesome third-party plugins out there!
 A good start point for discovery is [our Wiki][WikiPlugins].

 Pico makes it very easy for you to add new features to your website.
 Simply upload the files of the plugin to the `plugins/` directory and you're done.
 Depending on the plugin you've installed, you may have to go through some more steps (e.g. specifying config variables), the plugin docs or `README` file will explain what to do.